nre-learning/antidote-core/scheduler/backends/README.md

 > As the `kubernetes` backend was developed first and iterated on for years, contributors are heavily encouraged to refer to that backend for guidance on best practices.
 There are, of course, kubernetes-specific implementation details there, but there are also plenty of lessons learned baked between the lines that shouldn't be disregarded.

-> What follows below was written as a first-attempt at capturing backend requirements.
-Before, there was no need for this, given the single-backend nature of Antidote up to now.
-As a result, while great care was taken to make this as exhaustive as possible, it's almost certain that some things were left off.
-Contributors should still expect for a lengthy and dynamic review process, as adding a backend to Antidote is likely to require several iteration cycles to get right.
+> This is new functionality.
+While this document aims to document the process of developing a new backend as exhaustively as possible, it's inevitable that there will be some gaps.
+Even still, the process of developing a new backend is complex.
+Contributors should expect quite a bit of back-and-forth during the review process.

 ## Expected Behaviors